EnderQIU/ooi3-remastered/README.md

 4. Q: No data caught by POI when start in POI mode using HTTPS?

 A: Don't forcefully redirect HTTP to HTTPS because POI can't catch HTTPS data.

+5. Got 'Cannot get DMM token, are you in Japan?' when local debugging.

+A: Set `FLASK_ENV` to `development` to debug HTML pages without login into the game.